esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 # Contributing to the Essentials

-## Thank you!

-In the Essentials for Research Software Support modules we try to provide information about everything that University support staff needs to know about research software.
+In the Essentials for Research Software Support modules we want to provide a comprehensive overview of the different aspects of research software support.
 This, as you can imagine, is no easy feat, and we need your help!
-First of all, therefore, thank you very much for your interest in this project, and for your willingness to contribute to it.
+So first of all, thank you very much for your interest in contributing to this project.

+## TLDR

-## TLDR: what can I do?
+### What can I do?

 - Contribute to the content discussion in the [chapter issues](https://github.com/esciencecenter-digital-skills/software-support-essentials/issues?q=is%3Aissue+is%3Aopen+label%3Astory), e.g. by listing good resources for information.
 - [Author a lesson](#elements-of-a-module), e.g. by: